 Paddle Board Rental

-Cedar Point Park is located 10 miles northeast of downtown Jacksonville with two trailhead parking areas.
+Cedar Point Preserve is located 10 miles northeast of downtown Jacksonville with two trailhead parking areas.
 Fitzpatrick Creek Trailhead (7116 Cedar Point Road) is located along the south side of Cedar Point Road just west of Pumpkin Hill Road and the Black Hammock Island Trailhead (8517 Cedar Point) is approximately 1.2 miles further east along Cedar Point Road.
 The 618-acre conservation land supports several important natural communities; oak hammocks, pine flatwoods, and a freshwater marsh system and is surrounded by an intricate salt marsh ecosystem.
 This site is essential to preserve this area in order to protect and maintain the salt marsh tidal creek ecosystem and to preserve biological and hydrological functions of the upland forests.
 Forested areas within Cedar Point provide habitat for wildlife, including many wintering and migratory birds.
 It also provides protection from storm water runoff floods, winds, and other erosion processes.

-Recreational opportunities include 6.3 miles of trails available to hikers, off-road bicyclists and horseback riders as well as picnic facilities, wildlife viewing and scenic overlooks.
+Recreational opportunities include 7.3 miles of trails available to hikers, off-road bicyclists and horseback riders as well as picnic facilities, wildlife viewing and scenic overlooks.
 With the completion of an impressive 245-foot trail bridge over Pumpkin Hill Creek completed in summer of 2018, the Preserve's trail system is now connected to the National Park Service's Cedar Point Property that offers an additional 4.4 miles of hiking and biking trails at the south end of Black Hammock Island.
 Click here to view/print the trail map for Cedar Point Preserve as well as find other trail maps and paddling guides.

 |Trails Equestrian (Miles)